revive-mejett/open-journal-bonfire/README.md

 - Responsive web design
 - New metrics for statistics
 - Integration of TypeScript
-- Feature to add additional event tags of their own
+- Feature to add additional event tags of their own with ranking of popular event tags
 - Oldest entries being discarded

 ## Screenshots